microsoft/MakerCommunityResources/README.md

 # Maker Community Resources

 This repository contains resources for makers and their communities, including makerspaces.
-Have a request, let us know!
+Have a request?
+Open an issue or pull request!

 # Contents

-Topic | Link | Level
+Topic | Link | Contents
 ------|------|------
-Resources for makerspaces | [Makerspaces](/makerspaces/)| Beginner
+Makerspace Resources | [Makerspaces](/Makerspaces/)| Accounting Tools

 # Contributing